WordPress/hosting-handbook/compatibility.md

 ## Server requirements

+This table gives you a snapshot of how WordPress has changed its minimum requirements over time, especially when it comes to PHP and database versions.

 WordPress | PHP | MySQL | MariaDB
 ---- | ---- | ---- | ----
 WordPress 6.3+ | 7.0+ | 5.0.15+ | 5.5+